 Size and Appearance

 Both of these machines are housed in stainless steel and have a very sleek design.
 On the Cuisinart cpk-17, the water level window is backlit with blue.
-This makes it very easy to see the water level at night.
-This could be very convenient if you, for example, have a newborn baby.
+This feature makes it very easy to see the water level at night.
+This light could be very convenient if you, for example, have a newborn baby.
 You always need warm water for babies.

 These are small kitchen appliances that really won’t take up too much space on your countertop.
-The Cuisinart cpk-17 measures 8-1/5 by 9-4/5 by 12 inches and the Breville bke820xl measures 7-1/2 by 9-1/2 by 11 inches.
+The Cuisinart cpk-17 measures 8-1/5 by 9-4/5 by 12 inches, and the Breville bke820xl measures 7-1/2 by 9-1/2 by 11 inches.
 These are approximate dimensions, but technically the Breville is smaller, though not by much.